EOxServer/eoxserver/docs/sphinx/en/rfc/rfc9.rst

 Schema Location
 ^^^^^^^^^^^^^^^
-For discussion purposes of this RFC, the schema is available under *sandbox/sandbox_wcs_soap_proxy/schemas/wcs/2.0/wcsSoapCoverage.xsd* For convenience, *wcsCommon.xsd* in the same directory includes *wcsSoapCoverage.xsd*.
+For discussion purposes of this RFC, the schema *wcsSoapCoverage.xsd* is available in the sandbox [3].
+For convenience, *wcsCommon.xsd* in the same directory has been modified to include *wcsSoapCoverage.xsd*.